johirhaquedipok/car-manufacturer_React_NodeJs_MongoDb/task_description.md

     14.6 What is a unit test?
 Why should write unit tests?

 15. Create `My Portfolio` route.
 In this route, you will have your name, email address, educational background, list of technologies or skills you have as a web developer.
 Add links of three of your projects (live website links).
-Adding descriptions or screenshots of your projects are optional.
+Adding descriptions or screenshots of your projects are optional.👍

 16. Create a meaningful 404 page (not found page).
 Add a meaningful image on the 404 page.👍